MontiCore/siunits/src/main/grammars/de/monticore/SIUnits.md

 Therefore, the grammar extends [SIUnits.mc4][SIUnitGrammar] and [de.monticore.types.MCBasicTypes.mc4][MCBasicTypesGrammar].
-A SIUnitType implements the MCObjectType and can therefore be used wherever a type is used, e.g. when a variable is declared or a method parameter is typed.
+A SIUnitType implements the MCType and can therefore be used wherever a type is used, e.g. when a variable is declared or a method parameter is typed.

 The idea of this grammar is that the types are used in a mathematically ideal world (e.g.